The Trickbot-Conti Ransomware Gang Has Been Sanctioned

 Handles: “Baget,” “maxMS76” and “vnc”

-Baget was the principal developer and project manager for Conti and TrickBot.
-Baget appears to have supervised ransomware development, including the Diavol ransomware, which the FBI linked to the TrickBot gang.
+Baget was the principal developer and project manager for Conti and Trickbot.
+Baget appears to have supervised ransomware development, including the Diavol ransomware, which the FBI linked to the Trickbot gang.
 Baget also has links to the BazarLoader malware.
 Baget’s real name was revealed in the Conti gang’s chat leak.

 Valery Veniaminovich Sedletski, 48, of Russia